marcelo-cm/openhome-os/docs/(features)/item-catalog.md

    - Not discoverable or shareable

 2. **Home Visible**
-   - Visible to all members of user's home/organization
+   - Visible to all members of user's organization (referred to as "home" in UI)
+   - Organization members can see the item regardless of which project or location it's in
    - Appears in "Roommate Closets" view
    - Can be borrowed (with approval)